 「宮さんに映画の構成の話を聞いていると面白いんです。映画の中に大叔父が出てくるじゃないですか。自分を抜擢してくれて、このアニメーションという世界でなんとかやれるというきっかけを作ってくれた先輩である高畑勲さんがこの大叔父のモデルなんです。」

-Therefore, in this article (and this blog), we will proceed with the premise that the Granduncle is modeled after director Isao Takahata, but director Hayao Miyazaki himself is also projected onto him.
+Therefore, we will proceed with the understanding that while the Granduncle is primarily modeled after Isao Takahata, he simultaneously functions as a projection of Hayao Miyazaki the Creator.

 Advertisements

-The Relationship Between Hayao Miyazaki and Isao Takahata
+The Master and the Mentor: Miyazaki and Isao Takahata

-“(Regarding Princess Mononoke) I’ll just say it, I want to criticize it.
-That is, um, I want to criticize it in two parts.
-First, um, I am completely in awe of it being an overwhelmingly powerful fantasy.
-But, however, I think that young people and others who only see that side of it have a great misunderstanding of the relationship between nature and humans.
-And I think it’s very doubtful whether that’s true.
-I, well, I believe it’s not true but a mistake.
-To be blunt.
-In fantasy, they talk about things like love, justice, and courage.
-But I want to declare that this does not serve as mental training for living in reality.”
+“(Regarding Princess Mononoke) I’m just going to say it; I want to criticize it.
+I want to critique it on two fronts.
+First, I am in complete awe of it as an overwhelmingly powerful fantasy.
+I take my hat off to him.
+But, for the young people who only focus on that aspect, I think they are taking away a massive misunderstanding about the relationship between nature and humanity.
+I highly doubt the film’s message is true.
+To be blunt, I believe it is a mistake.
+In fantasy, people love to talk about grand concepts like love, justice, and courage.
+But I want to declare right now: that does not serve as valid mental training for surviving in reality.”

 (Original Text in Japanese)